njlxyaoxinwei/envymygun/README.md

 The trajectory of the bullet is a straight line.
 The speed is constant _relative to the character when it is fired_.
 That is, if the character is backing up, the bullet shot will move much slower than if the character is moving forward.

+#### Lighting

+The game uses a lighting model with 0.1 ambient and 0.9 lambertian lighting.
+The sun completes a half circle across the diagonal of the game field as the target completes the spline.
+The sun light color changes from bright orange to white at noon then to orange again at dusk.

 ### How to play Envy My Simplex

 Open `index.html`, __click on the canvas on the webpage__ to start playing.
 To play another game just refresh (and re-click the canvas).
 The game starts immediately after the webpage loads but one cannot use keyboard commands until he clicks the canvas.